keegan-a/ChatGPT/README.md

 - The **taskbar** keeps a button for every window.
 Click a button to bring its panel forward or to restore it if you minimized it.
 - Tap the green **Start** button to open the Start menu.
 From there you can re-open closed windows, switch between the Windows 95, Windows XP Bliss, Windows Vista, or 2000s Macintosh aesthetics, jump into the Final Budget Showcase, launch the Classic Snake easter egg, or fire up the newly 3D-rendered Pipes screensaver.
 - Window controls now mimic the original desktop experience—hover to see their labels, minimize panels to the taskbar, or double-click title bars to maximize and restore.
+- The **Data tools** section of the Start menu lets you launch the Spending Mapper, cascade or tile every window, or toggle a focus mode that spotlights the active panel.
 - Try the **Classic Snake** Easter egg from the Start menu.
 Use the arrow keys to guide the snake once the Snake window is focused.
 - If you close a panel accidentally, re-open it from the Start menu’s **Windows** section.
 - On large screens you can drag window title bars or use the resize grips in the lower-right corner for a full retro desktop feel.